cdsittampalam/documentation/docs/Fund Administration.md

 The summary section has basic information on the fund:

 *   The Fund ID to help differentiate funds with similar names and descriptions.
-*   The type of asset in the fund as Bitcoin Testnet.
+*   The type of asset in the fund as Bitcoin
 *   The name of the fund as "Fund One".
 *   A brief description about the fund.